Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

 ### Parameters

-Parameters are a way to customise and provide inputs to the CloudFormation template.
+`Parameters` section is used to customise and provide inputs to the CloudFormation template.
 This makes the CloudFormation template to reuse.
 If you have a CloudFormation template which is likely to change in the future, then use parameters.
 For instance, look at the below parameter that specifies the EC2 instance type.

 {% highlight yaml %}Parameters:
   InstanceTypeParameter: